opentoonz/opentoonz_docs/source/cleaning-up_scanned_drawings.rst

 '''''''''''''''''''''''''''''''''''
 The Processing parameters set the line processing options in order to prepare drawings for the painting process, recognizing *black lines* (in black and white or grayscale lineart drawings), or *colored lines* (in colored lineart drawings).

-.. note:: Originally in Toonz, the line recognition process could also be skipped, in case you were doing the cleanup only for registering full-color images, such as backgrounds, that were scanned including pegbar holes.
-This option is not currently present in OpenToonz.

 .. tip:: **To set the type of line processing:**

     Set the **Line Processing** option to **None**, if no line processing is required, **Greyscale**, if lines have to be recognized as black, or **Color**, if lines have to be recognized as colored ones.